Nobody but a fool would

 used outhouse caught fire during the night

-and neighbours began arriving by 8 AM
+and neighbours began arriving by 8 AM when

 the outhouse had already collapsed into its hole,